mtrakal/kmp-compose-cheatsheet/README.md

 # Kotlin Multiplatform + Compose cheatsheet

 This cheat sheet is primarily focused on the Jetpack Compose part of Android plus on the Kotlin Multiplatform projects.
-So, not all described can be used for multiplatform projects, but most of them can be used in Android projects based on KMM + Compose.
+So, not all described can be used for multiplatform projects, but most of them can be used in Android projects based on KMP + Compose.
-It's a good start for multiplatform projects when we migrate existing Android projects to KMM.
+It's a good start for multiplatform projects when we migrate existing Android projects to KMP.

 ## What is Compose?